Months of aftershocks could follow big California earthquake

 Two building fires — one involving a mobile home — were quickly doused, McLaughlin said, and natural gas lines where leaks were reported were shut off.

+When asked to describe what he has been going through in the past two days, the chief said: “Grief, shock and then, for me, pride in what I’ve seen from here, my people.
+It’s been a vast range of emotions, and I think the whole community’s going through that.”

 In Trona, a town of about 2,000 people considered the gateway to Death Valley, fire officials said up to 50 structures were damaged.
-San Bernardino County Supervisor Robert Lovingood announced Saturday that FEMA delivered a tractor-trailer full of bottled water because of damage to water lines.
-Gov. Gavin Newsom declared a state of emergency for San Bernardino County, where Trona is located.
+San Bernardino County Supervisor Robert Lovingood said FEMA delivered a tractor-trailer full of bottled water because of damage to water lines.
+Newsom declared a state of emergency for the county.

 Julia Doss, who maintains the Trona Neighborhood Watch page on Facebook, said the only food store in town is a Family Dollar store that was shuttered Saturday.